Back to Library

 6

-Provides that for the purpose of calculating fractions of punishment, life imprisonment is treated as equivalent to 20 years of imprisonment.
+This section specifies that for the purpose of calculating fractions of terms of punishment, life imprisonment is considered equivalent to 20 years.

 7

-Sentence may be wholly or partly rigorous or simple.
+Sentence may be (in certain cases of imprisonment) wholly or partly rigorous or simple

 8

-Amount of fine, liability in default of payment of fine, etc.
+Amount of fine, imprisonment in default of payment of fine or community service, etc.

 9